Internship Programs at CPS

 We view the environment of the center as a strength.
-Respect for individual differences, multicultural competence, the significance of relationships, professional and personal growth are all cultural values upheld in the center and are pivotal components of the training programs.
+Respect for individuals' differences, cultural humility, the significance of relationships, and professional and personal growth are all values upheld in the center and are pivotal components of the training program.

 Doctoral Internship in Health Service Psychology

 Montana State University Counseling and Psychological Services (CPS) offers a full time, 12- month, APA accredited Doctoral Internship in Health Service Psychology.
-The training program provides an array of experiences typical of Counseling Centers including: provision of therapy (individual, couples, group); crisis intervention; outreach, consultation and interdisciplinary collaboration; psychological assessment (intakes, psychological evaluation); provision of supervision; exposure to and training in diversity, ethics and scholarly activities; support and mentorship in professional development; as well as other activities appropriate to a counseling center setting.
-It also offers unique opportunities to work at Montana State Hospital, the Big Horn Valley Health Center, or possibly the Crow/Northern Cheyenne Indian Health Service Hospital for 12 weeks during the summer.
+The training program provides an array of experiences typical of university counseling centers including: provision of therapy (individual, couples, group); crisis assessment and intervention; outreach, consultation and interdisciplinary collaboration; psychological assessment (intakes, psychological evaluation); provision of supervision; exposure to and training in diversity, ethics and scholarly activities; support and mentorship in professional development; as well as other activities appropriate to a counseling center setting.
+The training program is highly supportive while also challenging interns to further develop clinical skills, advance professional development, and to highlight self-reflection, respect, and humility in working with minoritized populations.